Through early 2018, when people contacted me about the Mandela Effect, their messages were usually about one of three things:

 - The design is already backwards so it’ll iron on correctly.

 Or, if you want a ready-made t-shirt, you may be able to buy it at Amazon.
-(Each of our tee shirts are available for just a short time.)
-Here are the links:
+Here are the links.
+(If they don’t work, that design has been phased-out at least temporarily.
+Download the iron-on version for personal use.)

 - Mandela Effect – Memories are Real (Black lettering on light-colored t-shirts)